School of thought

 By working in partnership with a local primary school, 1st Dings in Bristol thought they had simply found themselves a home.
 Little did they know that in doing so they’d be making strides towards community cohesion and offering a whole host of new opportunities to local parents

 It’s Thursday evening in Bristol and hail is hammering against the windowpane of Hannah More primary school.
 The streets are frosty and glum and half of the Scout Group has been struck down with a strain of flu, but for those who remain, it doesn’t matter.
-Tonight, Scouting’s newest recruits will be choosing the kinds of activities they’d like to try, ripping pages from magazines, designing their own adventures in the knowledge they can happen here.
+Tonight, the group’s newest recruits will be choosing the kinds of activities they’d like to try, ripping pages from magazines, designing their own adventures in the knowledge they can happen here.
 Next, they’ll fashion hot air balloons from bin bags, and collapse in a giggling heap.
 Meanwhile, parent volunteers will stay long after the session has finished, sharing Scout Programme ideas, or simply catching up.

 ‘We were keen to work with Somali parents in Bristol, for example.’
 Georgie explains.
 ‘Not only was there an initial problem with translation, many Somali parents were unfamiliar with the concept of volunteering as a whole.
 We had to wait for the right opportunity to reach that community, and we had to innovate.’

 After 18 months of searching, Georgie and team found Hannah More, a local primary school known for its inclusive approach.
-Having heard about another pilot Group at a nearby Muslim school, Headteacher Sue Ramsay was excited at the prospect of broadening pupil’s horizons through Scouting.
+Having heard about another pilot Group at a nearby Muslim school, Headteacher Sue Ramsay was excited at the prospect of broadening pupil’s horizons.
 Easing the financial strain on the Group, she offered up their school hall free of charge and set about spreading the news by plastering the local area with posters and roping in community development expert Ruth Cochrane to act as a mediator between the Movement and the parents.
 Though everyone expected pupils to enjoy the sessions, they did not anticipate the positive effect the Group would have in bringing parents closer together.
 ‘Our children are naturally very cohesive.
 They mix very well,’ Sue explains ‘but we’re aware parents may stay within their own groups if we don’t do something to help.
-Scouting presents a chance for that to happen.’
+Scout groups present a chance for that to happen.’

 If it proves sustainable, this Group could be a real success story.
-So far, partnering with a close-knit school like Hannah More seems to be helping with adult recruitment, by allowing Georgie to reach out to a whole new generation of leaders and helpers, who may never have come across Scouting otherwise.
+So far, partnering with a close-knit school like Hannah More seems to be helping with adult recruitment, by allowing Georgie to reach out to a whole new generation of leaders and helpers, who may never have come across the Scouts otherwise.

 When we visit, Bintu, a young helper whose siblings attend the Group, is calmly instructing the younger members.
 Rolling up her sleeves, kneading through the clay, she quietly encourages them to persist whenever their attentions wander.
 In the future, she wants to train as a paediatrician so she can help other young people.
 For now, she’s just trying to make it through her GCSEs while gaining work experience along the way.
-This desire to chase new skills is fuelling her interest in Scouting.
+This desire to chase new skills is fuelling her interest.
 Here, she gains useful hands-on experience with young people.

 At one end of the table, Bintu’s youngest sibling Ibra is fashioning a snow monster out of clay.
 At the other, Beaver Dominic is proudly displaying the imaginary breakfast he’s created with his dad, Phil.
 Assembled on top of the bin-bag tablecloth is a toaster, complete with a moveable lever and two hollowed-out compartments for the bread.
 If it were real, Dominic is certain his creation would be top of the range, costing ‘at least £60’.
 He’s also made a bowl of inedible cornflakes and a pretend plate of toast with jam.
-The pair tuck into their imaginary meal, and in-between bites Phil tells me that this quality contact time with his son is what drew him to Scouting.
+The pair tuck into their imaginary meal, and in-between bites Phil tells me that this quality contact time with his son is what drew him to becoming a volunteer.
 In the beginning he had ‘no idea what to expect’, but as he saw improvements in Dominic’s confidence, he began training to become a Beaver Leader.